lequanha/Car-Review-Sentiment-Analysis/README.md

 <h1>Sentiment Analysis on Car Reviews</h1>

-We are Mekong IT Services, an IT organization (company) established in Calgary, Alberta, Canada.
+We are Foghlaim Meaisin Software, an IT organization (company) established in Calgary, Alberta, Canada.

-We have new research on Machine Learning for Sentiment Analysis on Car Reviews for Vehicle Dealers, called the "Mekong Carsen" software.
+We have new research on Machine Learning for Sentiment Analysis on Car Reviews for Vehicle Dealers, called the "FM Carsen" software.

 <h2>These are our software demonstration</h2>